Gra8-Git/assembler/stack/in_out_put/README.md

-# assembly (program wich prints and take input from user and all operations saved inside stack)
+# assembly (program wich prints and take input from user)
 # Sergio's P.

 	STACK			-	It's array of memory in wich data stored or can be removed